-In this passage in Mishna Torah, Maimonides codifies a series of behaviors that must be avoided by men when it comes to women sexually prohibited to them, which includes virtually all women except for his wife when she is not menstruant.
+In this passage in his Mishneh Torah, Maimonides lists a series of behaviors that must be avoided by men when it comes to women sexually prohibited to them, which includes virtually all women aside from their wives when they are not menstruants.
 Direct physical contact leading to sexual pleasure (short of sexual relations) is prohibited from the Torah.
-Indirect contact, specifically with the intent to derive sexual benefit, including looking at any part of the woman’s body, hearing the voice of an erva or seeing her hair are rabbinically prohibited.
+Indirect contact specifically with the intent to derive sexual benefit, including looking at any part of the woman’s body, hearing the voice of an ervah or seeing her hair are rabbinically prohibited.
 There is no distinction made between the singing and speaking voice of the woman.
 It is the intent to derive pleasure, even if the content and context of the interaction are innocent, that determines the prohibitive nature of the voice.
-To summarize, many of the approaches expressed in the post-talmudic era establish that not all women’s voices are prohibited and that there is no specific prohibition for a woman’s voice to be heard.
-They distinguish between voices associated with or leading to sexual pleasure or intimacy along with concern for resulting sexual thoughts on one hand, and a voice which does not invite sexual thoughts and has no suspicion of doing so on the other.
-It is possible to conclude from this thread of interpretation that if singing involved sexual lyrics or sexualized movements, it would be prohibited while singing of liturgy, lullabies or simple folk songs could be permitted.
+To summarize, many of the approaches expressed in the post-Talmudic era establish that not all women’s voices are prohibited and that there is no specific prohibition for a woman’s voice to be heard.
+They distinguish between different voices – voices associated with or leading to sexual pleasure or intimacy on one hand, and voices that do not invite sexual thoughts on the other.
+It is possible to conclude from this thread of interpretation that singing that includes sexual lyrics or sexualized movements would be prohibited, while the singing of liturgy, lullabies or simple folk songs could be permitted.
 Habituation emerges as a fundamental distinction in defining whether certain things like voice or hair are objectively ervah or not.
 Even in the seemingly more restrictive approach which supports Samuel’s statement that the voice of a woman is ervah, content and context of the “uncovered” voice matter.
 Maimonides specifies intent to derive sexual pleasure as determinative of transgression when listening to a woman’s voice.

-While strong concern is expressed for subjective factors regarding female-male interactions that can turn an innocent interaction into one charged with sexual possibility, there does not seem to be a fundamental prohibition for women to sing in front of men once it is established that women and men can interact in an appropriate and non-sexual way.
+While strong concern is expressed for subjective factors regarding female-male interactions that can turn an innocent interaction into one charged with sexual possibility, there does not seem to be a prohibition for women to sing in front of men once it is established that women and men can interact in an appropriate and non-sexual way.
 The familiarity/habituation principle seen in the writings of major halakhic authorities from the early Middle Ages onward could certainly be applied to permit women’s speaking and singing voices in the company of men.

-This summation was also expressed by the late Rabbi Yehuda Herzl Henkin, a significant contemporary halakhic authority:
+This conclusion was also expressed by the late Rabbi Yehuda Herzl Henkin, a significant contemporary halakhic authority:

-“We have seen, then, that there exists a trend – not a dominant trend, but a trend – within halakhic thought that in interactions between the sexes that might ordinarily lead to hirhur (sexual thoughts), frequency and familiarity of contact can be a mitigating factor, and that a community can legitimately rely on this ‘in using the services of and speaking to and looking at women’.
+“We have seen, then, that there exists a trend – not a dominant trend, but a trend – within halakhic thought that in interactions between the sexes that might ordinarily lead to hirhur (sexual thoughts), frequency and familiarity of contact can be a mitigating factor, and that a community can legitimately rely on this in using the services of and speaking to and looking at women.”

-However, Rabbi Henkin, recognizing that the habituation/familiarity principle could be taken to an extreme in the modern secular world in which the boundaries around speech, dress and comportment are minimal, added an important caveatet:
+However, Rabbi Henkin, recognizing that the habituation/familiarity principle could be taken to an extreme in the modern secular world in which the boundaries around speech, dress and comportment are minimal, added an important caveat:

 “No degree of frequency and familiarity can legitimize what is intrinsically or intentionally sexually stimulating.
 Examples are immodest or provocative dress, erotic performances and entertainment and other pitfalls too numerous to be listed.
 A sin indulged in a thousand times remains a sin.”